9/11 truth movement: Conferences

-Opponents
+Criticism

 Matt Taibbi of Rolling Stone assessed that the movement "gives supporters of Bush an excuse to dismiss critics of this administration", and expressed concerns about the number of people who believe in 9/11 conspiracy theories.

-Massachusetts Institute of Technology (MIT) engineering professor Thomas W. Eagar was at first unwilling to acknowledge the concerns of the movement, saying that "if (the argument) gets too mainstream, I'll engage in the debate".
+Massachusetts Institute of Technology (MIT) engineering professor Thomas W. Eagar was at first unwilling to engage with the claims of the movement, saying that "if (the argument) gets too mainstream, I'll engage in the debate".
 In response to Steven E. Jones' publication of a hypothesis that the World Trade Center was destroyed by controlled demolition, Eagar said that adherents of the 9/11 truth movement would use the reverse scientific method to arrive at their conclusions, as they "determine what happened, throw out all the data that doesn't fit their conclusion, and then hail their findings as the only possible conclusion".

 Calling conspiracy theorists "the truthers", Bill Moyers has quoted journalist Robert Parry by stating that the theorists "... threw out all the evidence of al-Qaeda's involvement, from contemporaneous calls from hijack victims on the planes to confessions from al-Qaeda leaders both in and out of captivity that they had indeed done it.
 Then, recycling some of the right's sophistry techniques, such as using long lists of supposed evidence to overcome the lack of any real evidence, the 'truthers' cherry-picked a few supposed 'anomalies' to build an 'inside-job' story line".

-Al-Qaeda has sharply criticized Iran's ex-president, Mahmoud Ahmadinejad, over his suggestions that the US government was behind the September 11 attacks, dismissing his comments as "ridiculous".
+Al-Qaeda criticized Iran's ex-president, Mahmoud Ahmadinejad suggestions that the US government was behind the September 11 attacks as "ridiculous".

-Some skeptics—who oppose conspiracy as the a priori explanation to events, and who find most of the questions posed by the Truthers to be either easily answered or based on misleading or false ideas—have suggested that some of the Truthers are knowingly disseminating false information with no care for the grieving families, and have accordingly called them "disrespectful" or even "sickos".
+Some skeptics- after extensive research, have found most of the questions posed by the Truthers to be either easily answered or based on misleading or false ideas and have argued that some of the Truthers are knowingly disseminating disinformation with no care for the grieving families.